RichardJActon/jekyll-now/_posts/2017-11-26-An-Intuitive-Explanation-of-Inferential-Distance.md

 *The one must then traverse back down their tree to node C and first convince the other of C. The one made the mistake of thinking the inferential distance between themself and the other was but 1 node when in actuality it was 2.
 The one must convince the other not merely that apples grow on trees but must also introduce the concept of trees.*

 __The One:__ Trees are large upright plants with stiff bodies due in part to large amounts of lignin in some of their cell walls, a property not shared by they bendier cousins.
-There is one over their with apples growing on it.

-__The One:__ (points to a nearby apple tree)
+There is one over their with apples growing on it. *(points to a nearby apple tree)*

 ---